vancityAyush/tomorrow_weather/README.md

 Please ensure to run these commands every time you make changes to the files that need code generation.

+## Dependencies

+This project relies on several major libraries to function properly:

+- `Dio`: A powerful HTTP client for Dart, which supports Interceptors, Global configuration, FormData, Request Cancellation, File downloading, Timeout, etc.
+- `Retrofit`: A type-safe HTTP client for Dart and Flutter, inspired by Retrofit for Android.
+- `RxDart`: Provides additional functionality on top of the Dart Streams API for asynchronous programming.
+- `Easy Localization`: Simplifies the internationalization process in Flutter.
+- `Geocoding`: Provides geocoding and reverse geocoding of addresses.
+- `Permission Handler`: A permissions plugin for Flutter which can manage app permissions.
+- `Flutter ScreenUtil`: A Flutter plugin for adapting screen and font size, allowing your UI to display properly on different screen sizes.
+- `Geolocator`: A Flutter geolocation plugin which provides easy access to platform-specific location services.
+- `Fluttertoast`: A plugin to show short message notifications to the user.
+- `Dartz`: A library for functional programming in Dart.
+- `Flutter Bloc`: A predictable state management library that helps implement the BLoC design pattern.
+- `Equatable`: A Dart package that helps to implement value-based equality without needing to explicitly override == and hashCode.
+- `Get It`: A simple service locator for managing state and dependencies.

+## Architecture

+This project follows the principles of Clean Architecture, which is an architectural approach that separates the software into concentric layers with a strong emphasis on separation of concerns and scalability.
+The main components of this architecture in the project are:

+- `Entities`: These are the business objects of the application.
+- `Use Cases`: These are the business rules of the application.
+Each use case is a set of actions that can be executed.
+- `Repositories`: These are interfaces that represent the data layer and are implemented in the data layer.
+- `Data Sources`: These are the actual data providers, such as network requests, database access, etc.
+- `Presentation Layer (Bloc)`: This is where the UI components and user interactions are handled.

+The Clean Architecture allows the separation of code in a way that makes it easier to test and maintain.
+It also ensures that the application is not dependent on any external agency.

+## Running the Project
 Once you have Flutter and Dart set up, you can run the project using the following steps:

 1. Clone the repository to your local machine.